If you are one of the millions of people who own a vehicle you should seriously consider integrating it into your bug out plan.

-- Planning the best bug out vehicle
+- What is the best bug out vehicle checklist to maintain?

 Bug Out Vehicle Advantages